Ultraman: Towards the Future: Video game

 A video game based on the series was released for Super Nintendo Entertainment System/Super Famicom.
 It is thought to have awkward controls and an unfairly high level of difficulty by many.
 It was based around the same engine as a Japanese Ultraman game based on the original series.
 In the game Ultraman fights Gudis, Bogun, Deganja, Barrangas, Super Gudis, Gazebo, Majaba, Kodalar, and Kilazee.

 Comic book

-A comic book retelling of/sequel to the series, published in early 1993 by Harvey Comics' short-lived "Nemesis" label, was printed in the United States.
+A comic book retelling of/sequel to the show was published in the United States by Harvey Comics, kicked off in early 1993 under the "Ultracomics" label by a 3-issue miniseries written by Dwayne McDuffie, penciled by Ernie Colon, inked by Alfredo Alcala, and with cover art by Ken Steacy.
+The miniseries was followed in 1994 by an ongoing series, now published under Harvey's "Nemesis" label, written by Larry Yakata (with interior art still by Colon and Alcala).
 However, the comic treats Ultraman Great as the same Ultraman from the original 1966 series.
 The comic has also been known to confuse Ultraman: Towards the Future with the subsequent American-produced series, Ultraman: The Ultimate Hero (which was released as Ultraman Powered in Japan), of which the comic had included plenty of full-color publicity pictures in many issues to generate interest.
-After four issues (five if the "Minus-1" issue is included), the comic series was cancelled once Harvey Comics went out of business the next year.
+After three issues of the miniseries and five issues (including a "Negative One") of the ongoing, the series was cancelled when Harvey ceased publishing comics entirely in mid-1994.
 Most of the issues had different collectible cover variants.